 CONCLUDE WITH ACTION

-In this section you learned what values, beliefs, assumptions, and unconscious biases in decision-making are and how they can affect your decision-making in unanticipated and unintentional ways.
+In this workbook, you learned what values, beliefs, assumptions, and unconscious biases in decision-making are and how they can affect your decision-making in unanticipated and unintentional ways.

 You explored the effects of your worldview and your core values on your concepts of a successful career and your motivation to achieve success.
 You identified your unique sources of energy in your values and McClelland motivation type.
 You identified your obstacles to success in the nature of your preferences for addressing challenges and conflict.
 You learned about several common “scripts” for unconscious bias that can derail your ability to make evidence-based decisions and how to “climb down” the Ladder of Inferences as a tool to keep your decision-making clear and conscious.